letsdiscodev/docs.letsdisco.dev/docs/introduction.md

 # Introduction

-**Disco lets you easily deploy web backend projects to your own servers**
+**disco lets you easily deploy web backend projects to your own servers**

 You will need:
 1. **A server** you can ssh into.
 We recommend getting a virtual server from **[Hetzner](https://www.hetzner.com/cloud/)** or **[Digital Ocean](https://www.digitalocean.com/)**